MicrosoftDocs/entra-docs/docs/identity/saas-apps/holmes-cloud-provisioning-tutorial.md

 * A user account in Microsoft Entra ID with [permission](~/identity/role-based-access-control/permissions-reference.md) to configure provisioning (for example, Application Administrator, Cloud Application administrator, Application Owner, or Global Administrator).
 * A [ContractS CLM](https://www.holmescloud.com/) tenant.
 * A user account in ContractS CLM with Admin permissions.
-* A ContractS CLM subscription where single sign-on and user provisioning service are enabled.
+* A ContractS CLM subscription where single sign-on and user provisioning services are enabled.

 ## Step 1: Plan your provisioning deployment